 - Acceptance Testing

 Read more on Levels of Testing.

-Types of Black Box Testing:
+Types of Black Box Testing

 - Functionality Testing

 - Non-functionality Testing

 In simple words, what the system actually does is functional testing.
 To verify that each function of the software application behaves as specified in the requirement document.
 Testing all the functionalities by providing appropriate input to verify whether the actual output is matching the expected output or not.
 It falls within the scope of black-box testing and the testers need not concern about the source code of the application.

 In simple words, how well the system performs is non-functionality testing.
 Non-functional testing refers to various aspects of the software such as performance, load, stress, scalability, security, compatibility, etc., The Main focus is to improve the user experience on how fast the system responds to a request.

 There are more than 100 types of testing types.
 You can check this post where we have mentioned 100+ software testing types.